 YMessage is a secure communication system that many BYU offices use to communicate with you.
 YMessage is available for you to receive and send messages about topics pertaining to your student record.
 Since it is secure we can send personal information which we do not through regular email because of student privacy laws.

-My Financial Center is the system where you pay tuition and charges, manage your financial aid and scholarships, and find important alerts about your student account.More Info about My Financial Center
+My Financial Center is BYU’s online financial system.
+You will use it to pay tuition and charges, manage your financial aid and scholarships, and find important alerts about your student account.More Info about My Financial Center

-We recommend that students manage their own student account but understand there are cases where it is necessary for a parent, spouse or other third-party to access information or complete transactions on your behalf.
+We recommend that students manage their own student account.
+There are cases where it is necessary for a parent, spouse or other third-party to access information or complete transactions on your behalf.
 Guest Access allows you to give another person access to your BYU account.More Info about Guest Access

 Learn more information about working while you are in school, required tax forms you must file, and traveling regulations and restrictions.More Info

-As a BYU student you should seek to be totally honest in your dealings with others.
+As a BYU student, you should seek to be completely honest in your dealings with others.
 You should complete and be evaluated on your own work.
 You should avoid academic dishonesty and misconduct in all its forms, including but not limited to plagiarism, fabrication or falsification, cheating, and other academic misconduct.